Laying Sod in the Winter

 Prepare Your Soil

 Kill off any existing grass, then till up your lawn to a depth of 4-6 inches.
-Remove any vegetation from your work site.
-Level it out, then add any soil amendments such as Soil3 compost or fertilizer from the result of a soil test.
+When laying sod in winter, you may have to rent a sod cutter to remove the vegetation rather than relying on herbicide.
+Level it out, then add soil amendments such as Soil3 compost or fertilizer from the result of a soil test.

 How to Lay Sod in Winter

 First, read steps 1-5 of How to Lay Sod and follow those instructions.
-Then keep in mind these three pointers for laying both dormant warm season and green Tall Fescue sod.
+Then keep in mind these three pointers for laying both dormant warm season and green Tall Fescue sod in winter.

 Lay it Perpendicular to Slopes: If laying sod in the winter on a slope, lay the sod rolls perpendicular to the slope itself.
 This will help it stay in place and the weight of the sod will help prevent soil erosion before the grass takes root (for dormant sod, it will root in the spring).